NathanRomanos/SanRaw/README.md

 8. In both the front-end folder and back-end folder you will find files called **config-template.json**
 9. Duplicate both of these folders and rename them **config.json**
 10. Inside the back-end config.json file, insert the following information:
-   1. mongo username
+   1. Your mongo username
-   2. mongo password
+   2. Your mongo password
-   3. mongo clustername
+   3. "sum3-idtnx"
 11. Indside the front-end config.json file, insert the following information:
-   1. server url
+   1. server url (in our case it is http://localhost)
-   2. 3000
+   2. 8888

+## Instructions on how to run this project
+1. To connect your local server to this project simply `cd` into the back-end folder of this project using your terminal/cmd and type `npm run dev`